scotws/TaliForth2/docs/manual.md

 Currently, there is no mechanism that checks to see if the operand is in the correct range for a branch.
 It is assumed that the assembler will be used only for small code snippets where this will not be a problem.

-#### Even simpler ways to insert assembler code

-Probably the very simplest way is to add the opcodes and operands directly with the `c,` instruction.

-Tali Forth also provides a special word called `hexstore` to add strings of numbers.

 #### Pseudo-instructions and macros

 **push-a** takes the byte in the Accumulator A and pushes it to the top of the Forth Data Stack.
 This is a convenience macro for